Cleated Livestock Trailer Flooring

 Easy to Clean

-It is non-porous and does not absorb or cling to debris and manure, so cleaning is dramatically faster than wood or rubber composite products and can be as simple as driving through a rainstorm or brushing it out when it’s dry.
+It is non-porous and does not absorb or cling to debris and manure, making cleaning dramatically faster than with wood or rubber composite products.
+Cleaning can be as simple as driving through a rainstorm or brushing it out when it’s dry, which is especially important for producers in low-rain areas.

-If you are used to cleaning for 40 minutes with a pressure washer, our planks will take less than 20 minutes to clean off.
+If you are used to cleaning for 40 minutes with a pressure washer, our planks will take less than 20 minutes to clean.
 This is the timesaver you’ve been looking for!

 Easy to Install

-The metal bracing underneath can span from 12" to 16”, and the flooring should be screwed down along the planks to the steel support beams below, just like wood.
+Your metal bracing underneath can span from 12" to 16”, and the flooring should be screwed down to the steel support beams below, just like wood.

-Depending on livestock traffic and usage, planks can be placed in an aligned or offset pattern to give more or less space between cleats.
+Depending on livestock traffic and usage, planks can be installed in an aligned or offset pattern to give more or less space between cleats.

 The aligned pattern is achieved by lining up our logo in the same direction on each plank.

-You can find even more information like this on our Installation Guide tab.
+You can find even more instructions on our Installation Guide tab.

 Extends the Life of Your Trailer